 The extent to which these political changes affect you as an individual or your firm, the best course of action is to contact several FX companies for clarification, your national financial sector regulator where you are based, or seek independent financial advice from a licensed professional.

 Some regions are deemed to pose a high-risk to financial institutions including countries such as Russia, China, Venezuela, and other parts of Asia and South America.
 This Compliance aspect of financial services is constantly changing and we recommend visiting the FCA’s website for more information on how it could apply to where you are based.

 View our list of recommended services for sending money abroad here.

-14. Which FX company is right for me?
+Which money transfer company is right for me?